TweetingCynical/blackjack/README.md

 ## Suggested future changes

 - Add images and score board to html so that game becomes based in browser and not through console;
-- Add an output option to limit the repetition of the message displayed in alerts;
+- ✅ ~~Add an output option to limit the repetition of the message displayed in alerts;~~
-- Add a play again option for user to play a  game from the start (possibly keeping a running total of all wins).
-This would involve resetting the stored arrays and running scores;
+- ✅ ~~Add a play again option for user to play a  game from the start (possibly keeping a running total of all wins).
+This would involve resetting the stored arrays and running scores;~~

 ## Screenshot